augustss/MicroHs/README.md

 ### Portability
 The C code for the evaluator does not use any special features, and should be portable to many platforms.
-It has mostly been test with MacOS and Linux, so there are undoubtedly problems on Windows.
+It has mostly been test with MacOS and Linux, and somewhat with Windows.

-The code has only been tested on 64 bit platforms, so again, there are lurking problems with other word sizes.
+The code has only been tested on 64 bit platforms, so again, there are lurking problems with other word sizes, but they should be easy to fix.

 The `src/runtime/` directory contains configuration files for different platform.
 Edit `src/runtime/eval.c` to `#include` the right one.